-UK to add India's Covaxin to approved list from Nov 22
+UK To Add India's Covaxin To Approved List From Nov 22

-New Delhi, Nov 9 (IANS) Hyderabad-based pharma major Bharat Biotech's Covid vaccine Covaxin will be added to the UK government's approved list of vaccines for international travellers from November 22.
+New Delhi: Hyderabad-based pharma major Bharat Biotech's Covid vaccine Covaxin will be added to the UK government's approved list of vaccines for international travellers from November 22.

 "From 4 a.m. on Monday 22 November, the government will recognise vaccines on the World Health Organisation's Emergency Use Listing," said the UK government's new travel guidelines.